Roasted Cherry Tomato Soup Recipe

 toasted cheese sandwich, with homemade bread

-Place the clean slice of bread into the pan and top with a single slice of yellow or white American cheese.
-Replace the top slice of bread to the cheese, the buttered side facing out.
+Place the clean slice of bread into the pan and top with a piece of yellow or white American cheese.
+Replace the top portion of bread with the cheese, the buttered side facing out.

-Griddle the sandwich on the first side over medium heat until golden brown and the dragging of a knife results in a crispy, crunchy sound.
+Griddle the sandwich on the first side over medium heat until golden brown and the dragging of a knife result in a crispy, crunchy sound.
 Oh, I LOVE that sound!

 Gently lift the sandwich so as not to dislodge the cheese, sprinkle some additional cheddar in the pan, then flip and griddle side number two to the same golden brown, and the American cheese is molten and just beginning to drip.

 Cut the sandwich into two triangles from corner to corner.
-Serve with this easy soup made perfect with the use of sweet tomatoes, the last of the summer tomatoes.
+Serve with this easy soup made perfectly with sweet tomatoes, the last of the summer tomatoes.

 grilled cheese sandwich, with a wooden cutting board